 Do You Need to Dominate Your Jindo?

-Personally, I’ve found that SunMi responds really well to consistency and follow-through.
-Here’s some examples of what I mean:
+What I have found, personally, is that SunMi responds incredibly well to consistency and follow-through.
+A few examples of what I mean:

-• Recall: If I say “SunMi come!”, and she tries to blow me off because perhaps she’s investigating something really interesting in the grass, I will stop whatever I’m doing, go over to her (this also applies inside the house, even if I’m upstairs and she’s downstairs), leash her up, and “make” her come.
-You can easily start doing this at home with a puppy by keeping them on a drag leash in the house the first few weeks that they’re home so you can enforce the “Come” if they decide they don’t want to listen to you at the moment.
-Get up and go over and get them.
-Eventually they figure out that blowing you off isn’t worth while because they’re going to have to Come anyway, and if they do it of their own free will, there’s usually a tasty treat in store for them.
+• Recall.
+If I call "SunMi, come!" and she decides to blow me off because she has found something interesting in the grass, I will stop what I am doing, walk over, leash her up, and physically follow through on the cue.
+The same applies inside the house — if I am upstairs and she is downstairs, I will go get her.
+You can start building this foundation with a puppy by keeping them on a drag leash in the house for the first few weeks home, so you can easily enforce recall if they decide they do not feel like listening.
+Get up, walk over, bring them to you.
+Eventually they figure out that blowing you off is not worth the effort, because they are going to have to come anyway — and if they come on their own, there is usually a tasty treat waiting.

-Jindos are known to be one of the more biddable Asian spitz breeds.
-They want to work WITH you, not FOR you.
-You have to accept that this breed is extremely intelligent and bred to think for themselves, and not rely on humans to constantly be told what to do like a lot of modern Western breeds (German Shepherds, Labradors, Border Collies etc).
+Jindos are known to be one of the more biddable Asian spitz breeds, but biddable does not mean compliant.
+They want to work with you, not for you.
+You have to accept that this breed is extremely intelligent and was bred to think independently — not to constantly be told what to do, the way many modern Western working breeds (German Shepherds, Labradors, Border Collies) have been developed.

-Just think about the original function of Jindos for a second: Unlike a lot of modern hunting breeds that go out with their humans and work very closely with them to catch game, Jindos would traditionally go out at night on their own as a small pack, catch the game, and then one or two of them would go back in the morning to fetch their human to bring them back to the kill AFTER the hunt was over.
-In other words, Jindos don’t need us to survive, and they know it.
-They see us as their partners, not their “Masters”.
+Consider the original function of the breed for a moment.
+Unlike most modern hunting breeds, which work closely alongside their handlers, Jindos traditionally went out at night in small packs, hunted and caught game on their own, and then one or two dogs would return in the morning to fetch their human back to the kill after the hunt was already over.
+In other words, Jindos do not need us to survive, and they know it.
+They see us as their partners, not their “masters”.

-With this knowledge, it’s safe to say that it’s extremely important to not slack off on building your bond with them.
-Training classes and sports are an AMAZING way to strengthen your bond and learn how to communicate with each other!
-Be consistent, and be FAIR in what and when you ask them to do something, and you’ll find that Jindos actually aren’t as “stubborn” as the internet likes to claim they are.
+With that in mind, it is critically important to never slack on building your bond with your Jindo.
+Training classes and dog sports are a fantastic way to strengthen that bond and learn to communicate with one another.
+Be consistent, be fair in what you ask and when you ask it, and you will find that Jindos are not nearly as "stubborn" as the internet likes to claim.

 Previous